This site requires a more recent version of Adobe Flash Player to function properly.

 Trefis's graphical modelling tools require Flash, but here's a preview of some of the content you'll see once

 - Active Paying Customers:

-We currently forecast the number of active paying customers to decrease marginally and reach around 1 million by the end of the forecast period, due to increased competition and a shift in player interest to casual social games.
-However, if Perfect World's new game offerings fail to attract gamers and its active user base drops to around 0.6 million users, there could be a 5% downside to the Trefis price estimate.
-Conversely, if Perfect World's new games take off, and its active user base expands to 1.4 million users, there could be a 5% upside to the Trefis price estimate.
+We currently forecast the number of active paying customers to increase marginally and reach around 1.1 million by the end of the forecast period, due to new game launches such as Saint Seiya Online, Neverwinter and Swordsman Online .
+However, if Perfect World's new game offerings fail to attract gamers for long and its active user base drops to around 0.6 million users, there could be a 8% downside to the Trefis price estimate.
+Conversely, if Perfect World's new games take off, and its active user base expands to 1.5 million users, there could be a 5% upside to the Trefis price estimate.

 - Revenue from Games Outside of China: